-- If you were to become a surrogate mother would you be willing to carry twins? and triplets?
+- Would you be willing to carry twins or triplets?

-- How would you feel if bed rest is recommended by your doctor?
+- How would you feel if bed rest were recommended by your doctor?

 Your Ethical Concerns

-- If it was found out that the baby you carry has a physical defect, how will you feel about terminating the pregnancy?
-Would you be willing to have an abortion if the intended parents request so?
+- If it were found out that the baby you were carrying had a physical defect, how would you feel about terminating the pregnancy?
+Would you be willing to have an abortion if the intended parents requested so?

 - If you become pregnant with multiples, how would you feel about selective reduction?

 - What if the intended parents get divorced during the process?

-Pursuing surrogacy sometimes can be overwhelming, however many women will accept these challenges and believe the pros far outweigh the cons of being a surrogate mother.
+Pursuing surrogacy can sometimes be overwhelming.
+However, many women will accept these challenges and believe the pros far outweigh the cons of being a traditional or gestational carrier.

 How to Become a Surrogate Mother

-Once you decide to commit to surrogacy and being a surrogate mother, it would be important to set your goals and needs for the surrogacy journey and decide if you want to work with any surrogacy specialist / agency.
+Once you decide to commit to surrogacy, it is important to set your goals and requirements for this journey and think about the professionals you will need.

-One of the first decisions to make is the type of surrogacy you are interested in: traditional surrogacy vs gestational surrogacy.
-As you probably already know, gestational surrogate mothers don’t have any genetic link to the baby they carry.
-On the contrary, traditional surrogate mothers are both gestational carriers and genetic contributors for the baby they will carry.
+One of the first decisions to make is the type of surrogacy you are interested in: traditional surrogacy or gestational surrogacy.
+As you probably already know, gestational carriers do not have any genetic connection with the baby they carry.
+On the contrary, traditional carriers are both gestational carriers and genetic contributors to the baby they will carry.
 From a legal point of view, gestational surrogacy is less complex due to the absence of a genetic connection between the baby and the surrogate.
 Therefore, gestational surrogacy is the preferred choice over traditional surrogacy today.

-Next step is to decide if you are going to look for intended parents on your own or you are going to use a surrogacy agency to assist.
-Perhaps you already decided who your IP’s will be and you want to help a friend or a family member.
+The next step is to decide if you are going to look for prospective parents on your own or use a surrogacy agency to assist you.
+You may have already decided who your IP’s will be, and you want to help a friend or a family member.

-If you chose to work with an agency to find your intended parents, all aspects of the surrogacy process (matching, medical and psychological screening, legal work, appointments, travels and reimbursements) normally will be managed by them, and this can be of great help.
-Also you can find intended parents through surrogate classifieds.
+If you chose to work with an agency to find your intended parents, all aspects of the process (matching, medical and psychological screening, legal paperwork, appointments, travel and reimbursements) will normally be managed by the agency, which can be of great support.
+You can also find intended parents independently through surrogate classifieds.